icfnext/ionic-aem-apps/README.md

 ### Required Cordova Plugins

-When a custom component requires the inclusion of a particular Cordova/Phone-Gap plugin as part of the build of the native application this requirement is to be called out by setting the `requiredCordovaPlugins` property of the `.content.xml` associated with the component.
-This is to be set to a multivalue String indicating the modules required.
+If your component or application development requires the usage of Cordova/Phone-Gap plugins, these plugins must be listed as `plugin` elements of your project's config.xml file or added at application build time using the appropriate CLI commands.

+If you are starting your project using the [AEM Apps Ionic Archetype]() this file will be found under `/content/phonegap/[project name]/shell/jcr:content/pge-app/app-content/phonegap/www/config.xml`.

 ## Content Sync